 Agile workflows and templates

 In addition to creating user stories, with monday dev, you can complete other Agile workflows using templates that make it quicker to start and organize tasks and stay on top of your to-do list with each user story.
-Build a product roadmap, organize items in a feature backlog board, plan sprints, and organize items with a sprint retrospective template.
+For instance, you can build a product roadmap, prioritize items in a feature backlog board, plan sprints, and organize items with a sprint retrospective template.

 Customize user stories with extra statuses and information